-Early Termination Fee: the initial set up cost to the Company of providing the Network Service to the Customer (including any installation charges) and all remaining rental charges from the date of cancellation to the date the contractual period finishes along with an exit fee equal to the remaining term of the contract term and other any other fees and or costs incurred by the Company.
+Early Termination Fee: the initial set up cost to the Company of providing the Service to the Customer (including any installation charges) and all remaining Rental Charges from the date of cancellation to the date the contractual period finishes along with an exit fee equal to 6 months’ rental and other any other fees and or costs Incurred by the Company due to the cancellation

 Line Rental Charge: the charge payable for rental of the line provided by the Company.

 Network Charges: the Connection Charge, Line Rental Charge, the Call Charges and any Additional Charges payable by the Customer in connection with the Network Services.

 Network Equipment: means the equipment to be supplied to the Customer by the Company as set out in the Order or as otherwise agreed in writing between the parties.

 Network Incident: an unplanned interruption to the Network Services or reduction in the quality of the Network Services.

 Rental Charges: the communications rental charges as set out in the Company price list published on the date of commencement of the Network Service (or as otherwise agreed in writing between the parties).

 Service Demarcation Point: the defined socket, equipment, port, location of device to which the Company delivers and supports the VoIP Services, which is at defined in the Order and pointed out to the Customer upon acceptance of the VoIP Services.

 2 The VoIP Services

 2.1.
 The Company endeavours to provide this VoIP Services to the Customer without any delays, interruption, or distortion.
 However, the VoIP Services may at sometimes be unavailable without notice due to maintenance or system failure.
 No liability is accepted, or compensation offered should the VoIP Services be unavailable.